cerplot/luigi/doc/configuration.rst

   again.
 Defaults to 900 (15 minutes).

 state_path
-  Path in which to store the Luigi scheduler's state.
+  Path in which to store the Trun scheduler's state.
 When the scheduler is shut down, its state is stored in this path.
 The scheduler must be shut down cleanly for this to work, usually with a kill command.
 If the kill command includes the -9 flag, the scheduler will not be able